 The water wasn’t scalding hot, but it was enough for him to quickly start sweating.

-Perceval had agreed with Kaede that it would help expunge toxins and wastes from Pascal’s body and boost his recovery.
-Though Kaede might have insisted on giving him a bath even if that wasn’t the case.
+Perceval had agreed with Kaede that a bath would help expunge toxins and wastes from Pascal’s body and boost his recovery.
+Though Kaede might have insisted on giving him one even if that wasn’t the case.
 The healers’ cleansing magic simply wasn’t thorough enough.
 And Pascal was starting to give off some pungent male odors.

 “Hey Pascal, cut the familiar link would you?”
 The familiar asked as she dragged a chair into the bathroom.